 - Why do people have electric vehicle range anxiety?
 Our research has revealed some striking problems with consumers’ beliefs about electric vehicles and how they get “fueled up.”
 To combat this phenomenon, utility communicators and marketers should focus their messaging on the comfort and ease of charging at home.

-- EV customer insights by region: Highlights from the 2020 Electric Vehicle Residential Customer Survey.
+- EV customer insights by region.
 To increase electric vehicle adoption in your service territory, you need to understand your customers.
 We surveyed 8,047 utility customers in the US and Canada to learn about their EV perceptions, knowledge, and behaviors.
 See what customers in your area are saying so you can improve your strategies.

 - Which customers have Level 2 EV chargers and what programs should you offer them?
 Level 2 EV chargers can stress your peak demand periods if you don’t properly manage the loads.
 We show you how we helped PPL Electric Utilities locate their customers with Level 2 chargers and what types of programs you can offer customers in your territory.